cultpenguin/sippi-all/doc/python-interface.rst

 ``mps.trainingimages`` provides easy access to 2D and 3D training images.
 ``mps.plot`` provides 2D/3D plotting utilities.

-It makes use of matplotlib and vtki [http://docs.vtki.org/] (for 3D graphics).
+It makes use of matplotlib (for 2D graphics) and vista [http://docs.pyvista.org/] (for 3D graphics).

 A simple example of using scikit-mps to generate 4 realizations using ``mps_snesim_tree`` is